netboxlabs/netbox-proxmox-automation/README.md

   7. You have access to the NetBox and Proxmox APIs (via API tokens, respectively)
   8. You have installed the netbox-dns plugin in your NetBox instance (OPTIONAL)
   9. You are running bind9 as your DNS server and have "admin" rights to make DNS changes (OPTIONAL)
-  10. You are able to run Ansible with elevated privileges (i.e. root)
+  10. You are able to run Ansible with elevated privileges (i.e. root, OPTIONAL, for DNS changes)

 ## What this implementation *is not*